Skip to main content

 Setting Steps:

-2. Enable Compensation: Set Pos bound (Recommended 1/10 of amplitude) and Switching gain (Default 0.95).
+2. Enable Compensation: Set Pos bound (recommended as 1/10 of amplitude) and Switching gain (default 0.95).

 Adaptive Notch Filter